-- 2.101 This is a standard clause that we include in most licences.
-It also appears in Condition 3 of our General Conditions Licence Booklet41. - 2.102 Generally, we do not currently levy a fee for the Amateur Radio Licence or for variations.
-Fees are payable for licences that are produced manually, such as Club licences.
-Applicants over 75 years of age do not pay a licence fee.
-Where we do charge a fee or if we were to charge a general fee, then the applicant or licensee must pay that fee.
-If a fee were to remain unpaid, we may revoke the licence. - 2.103 We do not currently plan to introduce a general licence fee for the Amateur Radio Licence.
+2.108 We do not currently plan to introduce a general licence fee for the Amateur Radio Licence.
 However, in 2014, we set out a timetable for reviewing all cost based fees.
-In the associated Statement42, we said that we were likely to address the fees for Amateur Radio in 2016 or 2017.
+In the associated Statement44, we said that we were likely to address the fees for Amateur Radio in 2016 or 2017.
 This does not mean that the reintroduction of a general fee is inevitable.
 Any change to the current fee structure, the fees charged or the basis of any charge would probably be the subject of consultation before being implemented.